eniklas/gamatrix/README.md

 ## Introduction

-gamatrix is a tool to compare the games owned by several users, and list all the games they have in common.
-It requires all users to use [GOG Galaxy](https://www.gog.com/galaxy); since GOG Galaxy supports almost all major digital distribution platforms through integrations, it's a great service for aggregating your games in one place. gamatrix uses the sqlite database that GOG Galaxy stores locally to pull its data from; users can upload their DBs via the main page or with a provided script.
+Gamatrix is a tool to compare the games owned by several users, and list all the games they have in common.
+It requires all users to use [GOG Galaxy](https://www.gog.com/galaxy); since GOG Galaxy supports almost all major digital distribution platforms through integrations, it's a great service for aggregating your games in one place.
+Gamatrix uses the SQLite database that GOG Galaxy stores locally to pull its data from; users can upload their DBs via the main page or with a provided script.

 ### Features